 Victoria Street is a jamboree of colour & quirky shops, admired as the bonniest street in Edinburgh.
-Soaking in itâs bewitching old world charm is essential to any exploration of the old town with Tripadvisor rating it the 5th best activity in the city.
+Soaking in its bewitching old world charm is essential to any exploration of the old town.

 Itâs reputed to be an inspiration for Diagon Alley, with a ribbon of cobbles curving upward, multiple levels hosting an eclectic throng of boutique shops and pointy roofs touching the sky itâs not impossible to see why.

-The brick he had touched quivered â it wriggled â in the middle, a small hole appeared â it grew wider and wider â a second later they were facing an archway large enough even for Hagrid, an archway on to a cobbled street which twisted and turned out of sight.TRUTH: Upon consultation JK Rowling would tell you it's not nearly so much an inspiration as her imagination, whilst tapping the wonder loom (her head).
+The brick he had touched quivered â it wriggled â in the middle, a small hole appeared â it grew wider and wider â a second later they were facing an archway large enough even for Hagrid, an archway on to a cobbled street which twisted and turned out of sight.TRUTH Upon consultation JK Rowling would tell you itâs not nearly so much an inspiration as her imagination, whilst tapping the wonder loom (her head).

-To celebrate the 20th anniversary of the release of the Philosopherâs Stone in 2017, Diagon House, a stone vaulted Harry Potter shop exploded onto the scene, echoing Professor Snape's Potions classroom.
+To celebrate the 20th anniversary of the release of the Philosopherâs Stone in 2017, Diagon House, a stone vaulted Harry Potter shop exploded onto the scene, echoing Professor Snapeâs Potions classroom.

 Diagon House shared a post on Facebook:

 Muggles Welcome, Relatives by Appointment.
-Please let us point your Nimbus 2000 in the right direction to find our two stores situated in the heart of Edinburgh's medieval Old Town, The Birthplace of Harry Potter.A few more sorcerous shops stud the street outfitting pupils with the essential kit for a new term at the finest school of witchcraft and wizardry in the world.
+Please let us point your Nimbus 2000 in the right direction to find our two stores situated in the heart of Edinburghâs medieval Old Town, The Birthplace of Harry Potter.A few more sorcerous shops stud the street outfitting pupils with the essential kit for a new term at the finest school of witchcraft and wizardry in the world.

-Iâm Sam a Harry Potter tour guide (& former old town tour guide).
-Iâm fast friends with anyone whose pulse beats faster at the sight of a lightning scar and this is my:
+Iâm Sam a Harry Potter tour guide & former old town tour guide.
+This is my:

 Home of interesting curiosities for the curious...

-2 stone vaults stacked one upon another connected by a twisting narrow stair, a hungry metal dragon curves along the ceiling and every shelf, nook and corner is stuffed full of a curated selection of the finest instruments of witchcraft and wizardry in Potterdom.
+Two stone vaults stacked one upon another connected by a twisting narrow stair, a hungry metal dragon curves along the ceiling and every shelf, nook and corner is stuffed full of a curated selection of the finest instruments of witchcraft and wizardry in Potterdom.

 After the 20th anniversary celebration summer, the shop rebranded as Museum Context, honouring itâs eclectic Scottish collection.
 Potter pilgrims the world over continue to converge on the shop for itâs Tardis like transportation.